octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 Only *Truffle* and *Ganache* (still in beta) are available for Tezos.

-*Truffle* takes Ligo files, compiles them and deploys them on any Tezos network with a single command.
-It does not support Smartpy scripts nor Morlaix scripts.
+*Truffle* can compile and deploy Ligo or Smartpy scripts on any Tezos network with a single command.

 # *Truffle* Installation